serokell/blog-posts/edsl-michelson/article.md

 ```

 Representation of `ADD` instruction is not very nice, but can be improved
-with clever use of type class (explanation of this goes beyond the scope of this article).
+with use of type class.
+We may create a type class `AddOp` which takes two type arguments
+(for two operands of `ADD` instruction).
+It would contain one function
+for type checking, one function for interpretation and a type family for
+result type.
+For simplicity this is not implemented in the article's code.

 Our function `typeCheckI` will take input stack type and an untyped instruction
 and should return output stack type along with typed instruction.